Toyota electric cars are ahead of the curve most of the time. Now is no exception. Let’s take a look at the history of the Prius.

 Second, the size of battery pack is optimal.
 Batteries are expensive.
 So, they kept the battery pack small.
 If you notice that a Prius size car might use up say 200 watt hours per mile.
 1.6 kWh is 1600 watt hours.
 The car is going to go 1600/200 = 8 miles max on battery power.
 If you want to power the car on battery power only, you need a much larger and more expensive battery.

-Toyota cut the and cost to the quick.
+Toyota cut the battery size and cost to the quick.
 Since the resulting car still used gasoline, this kept the oil companies from further legal actions.
 It allowed Toyota to maintain a hand in EV manufacture and expertise and at the same time lowered the cost of the resulting car a whole lot.
 The company can still claim green, customers can feel all eco, and many cars are sold.
 This is sheer genius, marketing Aikido.

 The next generation of Toyota electric cars remains to be seen.
 At auto shows in the past couple of years the company has been rolling out a futuristic looking drive by wire rig called the FT EV.
 This style of the car has been described as “Steampunk”.